Lecanemab

-Lecanemab, sold under the brand name Leqembi, is a monoclonal antibody medication used for the treatment of Alzheimer's disease.
+Lecanemab, sold under the brand name Leqembi, is a monoclonal antibody medication used for the treatment of mild Alzheimer's disease.
 Lecanemab is an amyloid beta-directed antibody.
-It is given via intravenous infusion or subcutaneous injection to people with mild cognitive impairment or mild dementia.
-In clinical trials, it demonstrated modest efficacy in reducing relative cognitive decline compared to placebo.
+It is given via intravenous infusion or subcutaneous injection.
+In clinical trials, it demonstrated small or no clinically significant efficacy in Alzheimer's disease.
 The most common side effects of lecanemab include headache, infusion-related reactions, and amyloid-related imaging abnormalities, a side effect known to occur with the class of antibodies targeting amyloid.

-Lecanemab was jointly developed by Eisai, Biogen, and BioArctic.
-It was granted accelerated approval for medical use in the United States in January 2023, and fully approved by the FDA in July 2023.
+Lecanemab was jointly developed by Eisai, Biogen, and Bioarctic.

-Lecanemab was approved for medical use in South Korea in May 2024, and in Mexico in December 2024.
-In Canada, it was approved in October 2025, but was not covered by provincial insurance programs.

 Medical uses

 Lecanemab is indicated for the treatment of Alzheimer's disease in people who have mild cognitive impairment or mild dementia, but not in people who already have moderate or severe dementia.

 Efficacy

-In a phase III clinical trial of 1,795 participants aged 50 to 90 years old with early-stage Alzheimer's disease, lecanemab slowed clinical decline by 27% after 18 months of treatment compared with those who received a placebo.
-The mean CDR-SOB score at baseline was approximately 3.2 among the study population, and the mean change from baseline after 18 months was +1.21 with lecanemab and +1.66 with placebo.
-(For the comparison, CDR-SOB score is 0 for the Normal level, 0.5–2.5 for Questionable impairment, 3.0–4.0 for Very mild dementia, 4.5–9.0 for Mild dementia, 9.5–15.5 for Moderate dementia, and 16.0–18.0 for Severe dementia.)
-The authors concluded "Lecanemab reduced markers of amyloid in early Alzheimer's disease and resulted in moderately less decline on measures of cognition and function than placebo at 18 months but was associated with adverse events."
+A 2026 meta-analysis suggests that lecanemab has no effect in the treatment of Alzheimer's disease.
+A 2026 Cochrane review found no effect or at best small effect.